 A cracking day out.
 Thanks to Dave, Kris, Brian G and Brian H. Oh, and Valley for getting me into so much trouble!

 The next day I woke up feeling pretty broken!
 You cannot believe how pleased I was when I heard from the guys on Facebook they were all feeling the same way!
 It wasn't just me then!

-Click on the pics below to open the full web size version.
-For some reason I have lots of Brian H. Must be due to his beautiful hand built kayak!
+Click on the pics below to open in lightbox for better viewing.
+For some reason I have lots of Brian H out on PM.
+Must be due to his beautiful hand built kayak!